elephantscale/es-training-new/deep-learning/generic/DL-Linear.md

      - This is known as the XOR problem (though many other datasets are not linearly separable).

 <img src="../../assets/images/deep-learning/xor.png" alt="XXX image missing" style="background:white;max-width:100%;" width="45%"/> <!-- {"left" : 2.63, "top" : 3.98, "height" : 3.49, "width" : 4.99} -->

 Notes:

----

-## Feedforward Network Sizing

- * Input Layer:
-     - Size: Equal to Number of Input Dimensions
-        - 2 dimensional inputs --> size=2
-        - Possibly add one extra neuron for bias term.
-     - What if we have thousands of sparse dimensions?
-        * Consider Wide and Deep Neural Network

- * Output Layer:
-     - Regression: 1 single neuron (continuous output)
-     - Binomial Classification: 1 single neuron (binary output)
-     - Multinomial Classification: Softmax Layer
-        - Size: 1 node per class label
-        - E.g. classifying digits (0 to 9) will need 10 neurons

- * Hidden Layer(s)
-     - We will see this in the next section

-Notes: